 I think our finished pieces look pretty awesome.
 It was amazing how easily our designs came together.
 While painting we felt how addictive painting dots could be.
 Yayoi Kusama is a remarkable artist who has made an incredible impression on my kids.
 I think we are going to be creating many polka dot paintings in the future.

 Want to introduce your children to Yayoi Kusama?
 Check out the colourful book “Hi, Konnichiwa: Yayoi Kusama Art Book” by Yayoi Kusama.

-Multicultural Kid Blogs is excited to announce our second annual Asian-Pacific American Heritage Month Blog Series and Giveaway!
-See our main page for a full schedule.
+Multicultural Kid Blogs is excited to announce our second annual Asian-Pacific American Heritage Month Blog Series.

 Explore the work of Pablo Picasso

 Make sure you are following along…

 SUBSCRIBE TO KITCHEN COUNTER CHRONICLES TO HAVE OUR DELICIOUS RECIPES, FUN CRAFTS & ACTIVITIES DELIVERED DIRECTLY TO YOUR INBOX.

 FOLLOW KITCHEN COUNTER CHRONICLES ON